 A nice cup of coffee (or tea for the British among us) is a great start to the day and will help to warm you up for the day’s travel.
 The heater of your car may be broken, but at least enjoy a delicious hot beverage!

-Plus, the caffeine in a tea or coffee will give you a boost of energy to keep you feeling awake and alive while driving.
+Plus, the caffeine in tea or coffee will give you a boost of energy to keep you feeling awake and alive while driving.
 Grab yourself a nice Insulated Travel Mug for the road!

 I never leave the house without a good travel mug.
 It’s one of my Essential Things To Keep In The Car!